ycexiao/scikit-package/doc/source/new-project-guide/level-2-tutorial.rst

 .. code-block:: python

     # file_two.py
-    import calculator
+    import shared_functions

     v3 = [5, 6]
     v4 = [7, 8]
-    print(calculator.dot_product(v3, v4))  # returns 83
+    print(shared_functions.dot_product(v3, v4))  # returns 83

 .. note::

-    Notice that in ``file_two.py``, you can import the entire module ``calculator`` and use the function ``dot_product`` by prefixing it with the module name.
+    Notice that in ``file_two.py``, you can import the entire module ``shared_functions`` and use the function ``dot_product`` by prefixing it with the module name.
 Importing a modele is a good practice when you have multiple functions in the same file.
 This way, you can avoid name conflicts and make your code more readable.

 Are you having trouble running the code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^